UC DAVIS CHPS LAB

 Reducing Pesticide Risk by Using Drones to Enhance Performance of Biological Control (07/18-12/21)

 Our world is plagued with large-scale ecological disasters.
 Tragic examples include the Fukushima I Nuclear Power Plant calamity and the Deepwater Horizon oil spill.
-Today these disasters may be partially mitigated by teams of humans working in hazardous and labor intensive environments.
-To combat these destructive environmental processes, we envision the development of a network of UAVs that can combat these disasters, while keeping humans at a safe distance.
-This project was part of our effort of achieving this long term goal.
-In this project, we were able to develop UAS platform, including a UAV and a predatory mite dispensing device, that is capable of precisely and autonomously disperse predatory mites onto infested plants, even in challenging situations such as strong winds!
-Our main collaborator is Dr. Christian Nansen in the Department of Entomology and Nematology.
-Our project has been featured by two local news stations: ABC10 and CBS13, as well as ASME.
-This project was supported by the California DPR under the grant "Reducing Pesticide Risk by Using Drones to Enhance Performance of Biological Control" (07/01/18-12/31/21).
+Today, these disasters may be partially mitigated by teams of humans working in hazardous and labor-intensive environments.
+To combat these destructive environmental processes, we envision developing a network of UAVs to combat these disasters while keeping humans at a safe distance.
+This project was part of our effort to achieve this long-term goal.
+In this project, we developed a UAS platform, including a UAV and a predatory mite dispensing device, that can precisely and autonomously disperse predatory mites onto infested plants, even in challenging situations like strong winds!
+Our main collaborator was Dr. Christian Nansen in the Department of Entomology and Nematology.
+Our project has been featured by two local news stations, ABC10 and CBS13, and ASME.
+The California DPR supported this project under the grant "Reducing Pesticide Risk by Using Drones to Enhance Performance of Biological Control" (07/01/18-12/31/21).

-Smart Energy Management for Unmanned Aerial System Operation in Complex Military Missions (07/18-06/20)
+Smart Energy Management for Uncrewed Aerial System Operation in Complex Military Missions (07/18-06/20)

 Data-Driven Personalized Training of Next-Generation Workforce (07/16-06/18)

-Humans, in the role of either customers, designers, program managers, or workers, will always play a significant role in future manufacturing.
-However, the systems that the humans are interacting with are becoming increasingly complicated especially with the rise of large-scale industrial cyber-physical systems (CPSs), also called Industrial Internet of Things (IIoT).
-This project aimed at developing a data-driven method of modeling and analyzing manual expertise of humans while they are interacting with CPSs as well as traditional machines.
-The insights gained from this project can not only help us to build machines and CPSs that can collaborate with humans more efficiently and effectively but also help us to facilitate the knowledge transfer among generations.
-This was a collaborated work with Dr. Barbara Linke.
+Humans, in the role of either customers, designers, program managers, or workers, will always play a significant part in future manufacturing.
+However, the systems that humans interact with are becoming increasingly complicated, especially with the rise of large-scale industrial cyber-physical systems (CPSs), also called the Industrial Internet of Things (IIoT).
+This project aimed at developing a data-driven method of modeling and analyzing humans' manual expertise while interacting with CPSs and traditional machines.
+The insights gained from this project can help us build machines and CPSs that can collaborate with humans more efficiently and effectively and also allow us to facilitate knowledge transfer among generations.
+This was a collaborative work with Dr. Barbara Linke.

 Location